-Mr. Baker is a recognized leader in the IP community, having recently served on the Board of Directors of the American Intellectual Property Law Association (AIPLA).
-Indeed, he was selected as one of the top attorneys in the country for adversarial post-grant proceedings:
+A recognized leader in the IP community, Mr. Baker has served on the Board of Directors of the American Intellectual Property Law Association (AIPLA), and he currently serves as co-chair of the IP Practice in Japan Committee for AIPLA.

 “Patent interference chair W. Todd Baker is extolled.
 “He develops an intimate understanding of an appreciation for the client’s business position,” enabling him to provide commercially driven advice.”